Lumance/Lumance/README.md

 ---

-**Issues**: If you encounter any bugs or have feature requests, please create an issue here.
+**Issues**: If you encounter any bugs or have any feature requests, please create an issue here.

 ---